nour-hajallie/TrelloTestAutomation/README.md

 2- Add the apikey and token of Trello in the App.config

-3- Create a board from user 1 account and add the name board to the key boardNameUI for the UI functions
+3- Create a board from user 1 account and add the name board to the key 'boardNameUI' for the UI functions in App.config

-4- Create a board from user 1 account and add the name board to the key boardNameAPI for the API functions
+4- Create a board from user 1 account and add the name board to the key 'boardNameAPI' for the API functions in App.config

 App.config should be filled in this way: